-In order to enhance research opportunities and community development, the modules will be scheduled back-to-back with an additional week of value added elements including student research presentations with peer critique, onsite interviews with a Mentor and Guidance Committee, peer and faculty interaction, and video conferencing with field experts.
+In order to enhance research opportunities and community development, the modules will be scheduled back-to-back with an additional week of value added elements including student research presentations with peer critique, onsite interviews with a mentor and guidance committee, peer and faculty interaction, and video conferencing with field experts.
 Another component of the course work (eight credits) may involve studies completed through directed research and doctoral-level study in a cooperating educational institution located near the student’s field work or at the AGTS main campus.
 An additional 12 credits of dissertation research tutorial courses will focus and develop the research for the dissertation.
-A final four credits are earned through the satisfactory completion of the writing and oral defense of the dissertation.
+A final four credits are earned through the satisfactory completion and oral defense of the dissertation.

 - Experience: Not less than two years of appropriate intercultural ministry experience.